crim-ca/weaver/docs/source/processes.rst

     :term:`OGC API - Processes` compliant endpoint.

-This section will first describe the basics of this request format (:ref:`proc_exec_body`), and after go into further details for specific use cases and parametrization of various input/output combinations.
+This section will first describe the basics of this request format (:ref:`proc_exec_body`), and after go into further details for specific use cases and parametrization of various input/output combinations (:ref:`proc_exec_mode`, :ref:`proc_exec_results`, etc.).

-Below are some examples of :term:`JSON` body that can be sent to the :term:`Job` execution endpoint to better illustrate where each of the mentioned parameters in following section are expected.
+Below are some examples of :term:`JSON` body that can be sent to the :term:`Job` execution endpoint to better illustrate where each of the mentioned parameters in following sections are expected.

 .. table:: Example Job Execution Request Body
     :name: table-exec-body